On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Summary

 \item As a next step we have estimated the transition timescale of quasi-linear configuration of magnetic field lines into the Archimedes' spiral.
 Such a shape of field lines guarantees the force-free dynamics of particles and necessarily provides the saturation of the instability.

 \item We have shown that the transition timescale was lower by many orders of magnitude than the accretion evolution timescale, illustrating extremely high efficiency of the CDI.

-\item Analyzing the energy budget, it has been shown that the reconstruction of the magnetic field lines requires only a tiny fraction of the total energy budget, indicating that the CDI is a working process.
+\item Analyzing the energy budget, it has been shown that the reconstruction of the magnetic field lines (which in turn provides the force-free regime of electrons) requires only a tiny fraction of the total energy budget, indicating that the CDI is a working process and the corresponding transition to force-free dynamics is the realistic process.

 \end{enumerate}